Custom Help overview

 Process

-The end-to-end process depends on the actual customer solution and the users' expectations.
+The end-to-end process depends on the customer's solution and the users' expectations.
 A typical process involves the following steps:

-You're welcome to share your knowledge by contributing to this documentation through the link at the bottom of the page or by joining the Dynamics 365 community.
+You're welcome to share your knowledge by contributing to this documentation through the link on the page or by joining the Dynamics 365 community.

 The following table outlines the main objectives that admins typically have for configuring the Help experience.